KIRAN-MISKIN/airtribe-task-4/README.md

 - POST /parkinglots — create a parking lot (already implemented)
 - POST /parkingfloors — create a floor
 - POST /parkingspots — create a parking spot
-- POST /vehicles — park vehicle and get ticket (body: licensePlate, vehicleType, parkingLotId)
+- POST /vehicles — park vehicle and get ticket (body: licensePlate, vehicleType).
+The server auto-selects the parking lot and floor; `parkingLotId` is optional and only used for administrative/testing purposes.
 - PUT /vehicles/:ticketId — unpark (checkout) and calculate fee
 - GET /vehicles/:ticketId — get session/ticket details
 - POST /rateconfigs — create rate config for a parking lot